-- Students have not been prematurely exited; - Any academic deficits incurred have been remedied; and - They are meaningfully participating in standards-based instruction and assessment comparable to their never-EL peers.
+- Students have not been prematurely exited; - Any academic deficits incurred have been remedied; and - Students are meaningfully participating in standards-based instruction and assessment comparable to their never-EL peers.

-If a school fails to monitor the progress of exited EL students, OCR would consider that a compliance issue as well.
+OCR considers a compliance issue if a school fails to monitor the progress of exited EL students for two years post-exit.
 (See Dear Colleague Letter, 2015, p.
 34.)

 If an exited student transfers from another state or a private school during the two-year monitoring period, the LEA is required to monitor the student's academic progress for the remainder of the two years.
 The school system must also maintain documented evidence that the student was monitored throughout the two-year monitoring phase.
-Sample monitoring forms may be found in the ESOL Forms Bank on the GaDOE ESOL Language Programs website.